1: The Viking Ship Museum in Roskilde

 # 5: The Design Museum

 It´s all about Danish design and they have a stylish café on site.
 Particularly interesting to us was the special exhibition about the Japanese influence on Danish design and handicrafts.
-But we were also fascinated by the amazing exhibition of Danish chairs and we got a lot of new ideas for architectural sightseeing in and around Copenhagen.
+The exhibition of Danish chairs was fascinating and we got a lot of new ideas for architectural sightseeing in and around Copenhagen.

 Have you been to Copenhagen?
-What were your highlights?
+What were your highlights in Copenhagen?
 What did we miss? – Looking forward to your comments!